jaynetics/js_regex/README.md

 js_regex.options # => 'g'
 ```

 If you want to inject the result directly into JavaScript, use *#to_s* or String interpolation.
-E.g. in inline JavaScript in HAML you can simply do:
+E.g. in inline JavaScript in HAML or SLIM you can simply do:

 ```javascript
 var regExp = #{js_regex};